 This is called walking back the anchor.

-In this case, you use the winch engaged to the windlass for anchoring from start to finish.
+Walking back the anchor is a method of lowering the anchor under power.
+In this strategy, you use the winch while engaged to the windlass for anchoring from start to finish.
 It’s a very controlled anchoring technique.

 The brake is kept open the whole time and the chain is paid out steadily until reaching the number of shackles you want.